rezmansouri/microlab/Exercise 2/Part2/README.md

 ### Task:

-Following Part 1 of the exercise, connect a push button on PIND2 (_originally PINA0_) and 7 more LEDs on PORTC.
-Write a program to blink these LEDs in 0.5 intervals when a logical change on PIND2 is occured.
+Following Part 1 of the exercise, connect a push button on `PIND2` (_originally PINA0_) and 7 more LEDs on `PORTC`.
+Write a program to blink these LEDs in 0.5 intervals when a logical change on `PIND2` is occured.
 Use the **external clock frequency** to maintain the intervals.

 ### Explanation for the proposed solution:

 ![circuit](https://github.com/rezmansouri/microlab/blob/main/Exercise%202/Part2/circuit.gif)

 The program for [Part1](https://github.com/rezmansouri/microlab/blob/main/Exercise%202/Part1/main.cpp) is expanded to support external interrupt requests on `INT0` along with the circuit of 8 LEDs.

 We need an indicator for knowing whether the LEDs should blink or not.